soilbycounty

 What crops or plants grow well in Lexington County's soil?

-Based on Lexington County's Sandy Loam texture, pH of 5.5, and drainage class, the soil is well suited for acid-loving plants like blueberries and azaleas, row crops and vegetable gardens.
+Based on Lexington County's Sand texture, pH of 5.5, and Poorly drained, the soil is well suited for acid-loving plants like blueberries and azaleas, drought-tolerant crops, root vegetables, and sandy-soil specialists, rice, cranberries, and other water-tolerant species.

 What USDA soil order is found in Lexington County?